 Your vet will advise you on what action you should take, as this will depend on the underlying causes and treatment being given.

-The treatment for arthritis may include anti-inflammatory drugs and painkillers, and in some cases surgery may be needed.
-All cases of osteoarthritis should he treated seriously.
+The treatment for arthritis may include anti-inflammatory drugs and painkillers, and in some cases, surgery may be needed.
+All cases of osteoarthritis should be treated seriously.
 Don’t wait until your cat cannot walk before consulting the vet.
 A physical examination and observation of the cat’s movement, along with X-rays and analysis of